1

 Am I Eligible?

-To receive a DME shortly after arrival, or within the first year after becoming eligible, you must have an ORR-eligible status.
+To receive a DME shortly after arrival, or within your eligibility period, you must have an ORR-eligible status.
 ORR-eligibility is also required to participate in the mental health/wellness programs, along with meeting program-specific requirements.
 Learn more about eligible statuses on the Refugee Services Introduction page.

 Medical Screening Partners